StrangeJay/DevOps-Project2/README.md

 *Note:* At the time of this writing, the native MySQL PHP library mysqlnd doesn’t support **caching_sha2_authentication**, *the default authentication method for MySQL 8*.
 For that reason, when creating database users for PHP applications on MySQL 8, you’ll need to make sure they’re configured to use mysql_native_password instead.
 We’ll demonstrate how to do that in Step 6.

-Your Mysql server is now installed and secure, next we would install the final component of the LEMP stack. *PHP*.
+Your Mysql server is now installed and secure, next, we would install the final component of the LEMP stack. *PHP*.

 ---
 ---
 ## Step 3 —  INSTALLING PHP
-Unlike Apache that embeds the PHP interpreter in each request, Nginx requires an external program to handle PHP processing and act as a bridge between the PHP interpreter itself and the web server. *This allows for a better overall performance in most PHP-based websites*, but it requires additional configuration.
+Unlike Apache which embeds the PHP interpreter in each request, Nginx requires an external program to handle PHP processing and act as a bridge between the PHP interpreter itself and the web server. *This allows for better overall performance in most PHP-based websites*, but it requires additional configuration.
-You’ll need to install `php-fpm,` which stands for **“PHP fastCGI process manager”**, and tell Nginx to pass PHP requests to this software for processing.
+You’ll need to install `php-fpm,` which stands for **“PHP fastCGI process manager”**, and tells Nginx to pass PHP requests to this software for processing.
 Additionally, you’ll need `php-mysql`, a PHP module that allows PHP to communicate with MySQL-based databases.

 To install these 2 packages at once, run:
 > `sudo apt install php-fpm php-mysql`

-When prompted, type **Y** and press ENTER to confirm installation.
+When prompted, type **Y** and press ENTER to confirm the installation.
 ![Screenshot_20221206_205149](https://user-images.githubusercontent.com/105195327/206009077-15f8e513-1e06-48e0-81aa-d82d4f22cdfa.png)